Boris Johnson re-selected for Uxbridge seat - ExBulletin

 Boris Johnson re-selected for Uxbridge seat

-Boris Johnson was re-elected as the Conservative candidate in his constituency of Uxbridge and South Ruislip.
+Boris Johnson was re-elected as a Conservative candidate in his constituency of Uxbridge and South Ruislip.

 I can confirm that Boris Johnson has been re-selected as the Conservative candidate in Uxbridge and South Ruislip, a spokesman said.